Here are some of the many programs that are supported and/or run by Heritage PTA.

 Want to celebrate your child's birthday at school?
 Then donate a book to the Heritage library in your child's name!
 In addition to building up the library's collection, it offers your child a unique way to leave something at the school for which they will always be remembered.

 Within Reach... is the theme for the 2017-2018 school year PTA Reflection Contest.
 The PTA Reflections program encourages students to express themselves and receive positive recognition for their artistic efforts.
-Heritage Elementary focuses on five categories: Photography, Literature, Dance Choreography, Music Composition and Visual Arts.
+Heritage Elementary focuses on six categories: Dance Choreography, Photography, Literature, Film Production, Music Composition and Visual Arts.
 Use the summer to encourage your children to participate.
-Entries should be turned in (date TBD) in the drop box near the front office.
-Visit txpta.org for more information.
+Entries should be turned in by October 25th to your homeroom teacher.
+For more information, contact Dr. Laura Shouha-Rahman or visit txpta.org.